===========================================================================

 - Tweaking your system, mozilla configurations, installing some small graphics tweaks, etc.

-smxi also launches, with the proper start information, 2 stand-alone script modules, sgfxi (the Video Driver Installer script), and svmi (the Virtual Machine Installer script), if you select the options to do that.
-Both of these scripts can also be run alone.
+smxi also launches, with the proper start information, 2 stand-alone modules, sgfxi (the Video Driver Installer tool), and svmi (the Virtual Machine Installer tool), if you select the options to do that.
+Both of these tools can also be run alone.

 ----------------------------------------------------------------------------